Jada Pinkett Smith

 Childhood and Adolescence

 Jada Koren Pinkett was born on September 18, 1971, in Baltimore, Maryland.
-She was named after the renowned soap opera actress Jada Rowland, whom her mother greatly admired.
+She was named after soap opera actress Jada Rowland, whom her mother adored.

 Jada's mother, Adrienne Banfield-Jones, became pregnant during her senior year of high school.
-In pursuit of raising their child within a stable family environment, she married her boyfriend, Robsol Pinkett, and the couple even welcomed a second child — a son named Caleeb.
+Hoping to provide a stable family environment for their child, she married her boyfriend, Robsol Pinkett, and they had a second child — a son named Caleeb.

 Jada Pinkett Smith as a kid